cvolm/maxforlive/README.md

 # Max for Live
-Collection of free midi effects and utility devices for Max for Live.
+Collection of free midi effects and utility devices for Max for Live...
 <br>
 <br>